liventcord/.github/profile/README.md

 ## What is LiventCord?
-LiventCord is an open-source, self-hosted platform for real-time messaging, channel management, file sharing, and voice/video communication, with a strong focus on data security and user privacy.
+LiventCord is an open-source, self-hosted platform for real-time messaging, channel management, file sharing, and voice/video communication

-## Why LiventCord?
 By being self-hosted, LiventCord gives you full control over your data, ensuring your communication remains private without relying on third-party services

 ## ✨ Features